-The present report presents the results of the Activity O2 "European Common Curricular on MSW Applying Blockchain Technologies for Circular Economy Strategies" and in particular Task O2/A1.2 "Comparative study of the curricula of municipal waste management (MSW) in the participating countries".
+This document presents the results of the Activity O2 "European Common Curricular on MSW Applying Blockchain Technologies for Circular Economy Strategies" and in particular Task O2/A1.2 "Comparative study of the curricula of municipal waste management (MSW) in the participating countries".
 The comparative study report aims to compile the different teaching guides that educational entities offer on training and education in the field of Urban Waste Management in the participating countries.
 Furthermore, after analysing the respective national reports, the comparative study aims at highlighting best practices and identify gaps and weaknesses.
 Special emphasis is placed on how these educational plans approach waste management from the point of view of the Circular Economy and on their progress in the technological environment (IoT and Blockchain technology) that will lead to the Smart Cities.
+Regarding the methodological approach, BlockWASTE retrieved and analysed data from the official websites of universities in the participating countries.
+The curricula, modules and contents of the respective courses were analysed and national reports for each participating country were carried out.
+At a second stage, this integrated report consolidates these findings.
+In order to obtain a certain degree of comparability and provide ranking, a scoring system was developed consisting of three criteria, teaching, research and publications.
 The report concludes with the main findings of the comparative study, which will feed the Activity O1/A3.
 "Handbooks of Circular Economy strategies applied to Municipal Waste Management using Blockchain technologies".